jdeal/qim/README.md

 ### Named navigators

 By convention, all navigators are prefixed with a `$`.
 This is mainly intended to visually distinguish them in a query path.
-But it also is meant to distinguish them form normal functions.
+But it also is meant to distinguish them from normal functions.
 Navigators are declarative, meaning they represent a navigation to be performed, rather than actually doing an operation.

 #### `$apply(fn)`